truongmleon/Warring-Nations-MoreMathE/README.md

 The Math Club advisor suggested to make a reworked version of the game, containing what was missing the most: Math.
 The student created it in Java, so I will do the same.

+The game features a fun math PvP where players answer math questions correctly to gain an advantage.

 Attributions:

 Inspired by Warring Nations, a created made by Samuel Do.